mrdat0194/pan-theory.github.io/index.md

     - aws: working with aws
     - ggl_api: How to connect to google and edit
         - Google_spreadsheet_api: Definition
+        - Google drive with pydrive or quickdrive for ref.
     - info: saving results
     - models: model of sqlachemy
     - sql: connection config
     - Elasticsearch: connect and test with database
     - Neo4j:  connect and test with database
+    - Mongodb: connect and test with database
     - youtube: Some functions use with youtube content

 - `my_functions` &mdash; My developing functions to dive deep into solving the core problems.
-    - google_spreadsheet_api: code to work with spreadsheet
     - open_cv_function: code to work with openCv:
         - Blink detection ...
     - text_similarity: code to work with fuzzy word